Harry Nilsson: 1967–1968: Signing with RCA Victor

 John Lennon called and praised Pandemonium Shadow Show, which he had listened to in a 36-hour marathon.
 Paul McCartney called the following day, also expressing his admiration.
 Eventually a message came, inviting him to London to meet the Beatles, watch them at work, and possibly sign with Apple.

-Pandemonium Shadow Show was followed in 1968 by Aerial Ballet, an album that included Nilsson's rendition of Fred Neil's song "Everybody's Talkin'".
-A minor US hit at the time of release (and a top 40 hit in Canada), the song would become more popular a year later when it was featured in the film Midnight Cowboy, and it would earn Nilsson his first Grammy Award.
-The song would also become Nilsson's first US top 10 hit, reaching No. 6, and his first Canadian #1.
+Pandemonium Shadow Show was followed in 1968 by Aerial Ballet, an album that included Nilsson's rendition of Fred Neil's song "Everybody's Talkin'.
+A minor US hit at the time of release (and a top 40 hit in Canada), the song became more popular a year later when it was featured in the film Midnight Cowboy, and it earned Nilsson his first Grammy Award.
+The song also became Nilsson's first US top 10 hit, reaching No. 6, and his first Canadian #1.

 Aerial Ballet also contained Nilsson's version of his composition "One", which was later taken to the top 5 of the US charts by Three Dog Night and also successfully covered in Australia by John Farnham.
+The album Aerial Ballet also inspired the band Aerosmith's name.
+In an interview, Aerosmith drummer Joey Kramer explained that Harry Nilsson’s Aerial Ballet album helped spark the name.
+Kramer recalled, “I was listening to an album at the time, by Harry Nilsson, called Aerial Ballet.
+We were listening to this record and I started really getting off on the lyrics.
+We started kicking around this word ‘aerial,’ and ‘aerial’ eventually came into ‘aero’ – I don’t know how that happened.”
+He continued, “And it was like Aeromind, Aerostar, Aero-this, Aero-that; and somebody said ‘smith’ – Aerosmith?
+Wow!”
 Nilsson was commissioned at this time to write and perform the theme song for the ABC television series The Courtship of Eddie's Father.
 The result, "Best Friend", was very popular, but Nilsson never released the song on record; the original version of the song (titled "Girlfriend") was recorded during the making of Aerial Ballet but not included on that LP, and it eventually appeared on the 1995 Personal Best anthology, and as a bonus track on a later release of Aerial Ballet.
-Late in 1968, The Monkees' notorious experimental film Head premiered, featuring a memorable song-and-dance sequence with Davy Jones and Toni Basil performing Nilsson's composition "Daddy's Song".
+Late in 1968, the Monkees' notorious experimental film Head premiered, featuring a memorable song-and-dance sequence with Davy Jones and Toni Basil performing Nilsson's composition "Daddy's Song".
 (This is followed by Frank Zappa's cameo as "The Critic", who dismisses the 1920s-style tune as "pretty white".)

 With the success of Nilsson's RCA recordings, Tower re-issued or re-packaged many of their early Nilsson recordings in various formats.
 All of these reissues failed to chart, including a 1969 single "Good Times".
 This track, however, was resurrected as a duet with Micky Dolenz for the 2016 Monkees' album of the same name by adding additional parts to an unused Monkees backing track recorded in 1968.